 Google recently celebrated its 19th birthday, demonstrating that search is neither a new fad or an old concept.
 It plays a significant part in every aspect of our lives.
 Have a question about how something works?
 Google it.
 Need directions to the nearest Starbucks?
 Google it.

 Search has become a fundamental part of how your customers find you.
 Whether you’re an eCommerce vendor that relies on online sales or a storefront business that depends on the foot traffic that comes through your doors, search engine optimization (SEO) should be a part of how you attract new customers.
+If you as a business website owner want to know how to increase the traffic on your website and how to find a trustable company who can help you with this, then click on this Sir Linksalot Youtube backlinks.
+You can also find more useful information on The Ultimate Guide to Ecommerce SEO.

 1. Mobile Search and Usability